brentvollebregt/nitratine.net/posts/xor-python-byte-strings/post.md

 Previously doing a CTF challenge I found myself needing to XOR two byte strings in Python to reveal a key from the original text and 'ciphered' data (in this case by XOR).

 ## A Quick Introduction to XOR?
-XOR (or "exclusive or") is a binary operator like AND and OR.
+XOR (or "exclusive or") is a binary operator like "AND" and "OR".
 In Python, bitwise XOR is represented as `^` like `&` is to AND and `|` is to OR.
 Here is a "truth table" using 1's and 0's:

 | a | b | a ^ b |
 |---|---|-------|